Passing (sociology): Ability or disability

-Disability passing may refer to the intentional concealment of impairment in order to avoid the stigma of disability; however, it may also describe the exaggeration of an ailment or impairment in order to receive some benefit, which may take the form of attention or care.
+Disability passing may refer to the intentional concealment of impairment to avoid the stigma of disability, but it may also describe the exaggeration of an ailment or impairment to receive some benefit, which may take the form of attention or care.
 In Disability and Passing: Blurring the Lines of Identity, Jeffrey Brune and Daniel Wilson define passing by ability or disability as "the ways that others impose, intentionally or not, a specific disability or non-disability identity on a person."
 Similarly, in "Compulsory Able-Bodiedness and Queer/Disabled Existence," Robert McRuer argues that "the system of compulsory able-bodiedness...produces disability."

 Passing as disabled

-People with disabilities may exaggerate their disabilities when being evaluated for medical care or accommodations, often for fear of being denied support.
+People with disabilities may exaggerate their disabilities when they are evaluated for medical care or accommodations often for fear of being denied support.
 "There are too many agencies out there with the ostensible purpose of helping us that still believe that as long as we technically can do something, like crab-walking our way into a subway station, we should have to do it," writes Gabe Moses, a wheelchair user who has a limited ability to walk.
-These pressures can result in disabled people exaggerating symptoms or tiring out their body before an evaluation so that they are seen on a "bad day" instead of a "good day."
+Those pressures may result in disabled people exaggerating symptoms or tiring out their body before an evaluation so that they are seen on a "bad day," instead of a "good day."

-In sports, some mobility impaired individuals have been observed strategically exaggerating the extent of their disability in order to pass as more disabled than they are and be placed in divisions where they may be more competitive.
-In quadriplegic rugby, or wheelchair rugby, some players are described as having 'incomplete' quadriplegia in which they may retain some sensation and function in their lower limbs that can allow them to stand and walk in limited capacities.
-Based on a rule from the United States Quad Rugby Association predicating that players only need a combination of upper and lower extremity impairment that precludes them from playing able-bodied sports, these incomplete quads can play alongside other quadriplegics who have no sensation or function in their lower limbs.
-This is justified by classifications the USQRA has developed where certified physical therapists compare arm and muscle flexibility, trunk and torso movement, and ease of chair operation between players and rank them by injury level.
-Yet, thanks to inconsistencies between medical diagnoses of injury and these classifications, players are able to perform higher levels of impairment for the classifiers and pass as more disabled than they may actually be.
+In sports, some mobility impaired individuals have been observed strategically exaggerating the extent of their disability to pass as more disabled than they are and be placed in divisions in which they may be more competitive.
+In quadriplegic rugby, or wheelchair rugby, some players are described as having "incomplete" quadriplegia in which they may retain some sensation and function in their lower limbs that may allow them to stand and walk in limited capacities.
+Based on a rule from the United States Quad Rugby Association (USQRA) that states that players need only a combination of upper- and lower-extremity impairment that precludes them from playing able-bodied sports, the incomplete quads may play alongside other quadriplegics who have no sensation or function in their lower limbs.
+That is justified by classifications the USQRA has developed in which certified physical therapists compare arm and muscle flexibility, trunk and torso movement, and ease of chair operation between players and rank them by injury level.

+However, inconsistencies between medical diagnoses of injury and those classifications allows players to perform higher levels of impairment for the classifiers and pass for being more disabled than they are.
 As a result, their ranking may underestimate their capacity and they may attain a competitive advantage over teams with players whose capacity is not equivalent.
-This policy has raised questions from some about the ethics and fairness of comparing disabilities, as well as about how competition, inclusion, and ability should be defined in the world of sports.
+That policy has raised questions from some about the ethics and fairness of comparing disabilities, as well as about how competition, inclusion, and ability should be defined in the world of sports.